oopsmonk/documentation/hornet/1.0/tutorials/install-hornet-linux.md

 ```

 ## Next steps

+For a video tutorial with all the steps for setting up a node on a virtual private server (VPS), see our [IOTA HORNET Node Installation Party](https://youtu.be/nfBhdRCV2kw) video on YouTube.

 Try using one of the client libraries to send transactions to the nodes in your private Tangle: